teoremma/pgen-rs/README.md

 `pgen-rs query` the flags are different here; there are separate include expression for the variants and samples.

-All expressions have as variables the variant metadata.
+All expressions have as variables the metadata being queried.
 For example, if querying the variants, `CHROM `and `ID `are variables which contain their respective values.

 ```
 Usage: pgen-rs filter [OPTIONS] <PFILE_PREFIX>